-At June 30, 2012, we anticipated that over the next 24 months we will need to raise approximately \$8,000,000 to completely implement our current business plan.
-We have previously completed several financings for use in our operations and have received total net proceeds of \$7,123,894 as of June 30, 2012.
+At September 30, 2012, we anticipated that over the next 24 months we will need to raise approximately \$7,000,000 to completely implement our current business plan.
+We have previously completed several financings for use in our operations and have received total net proceeds of \$7,832,331 as of September 30, 2012.
 Our short term plan is to achieve the following key milestones:

 - (1) Complete the Phase I clinical trial of our lead drug BP-100-1.01, which if successful, will validate our liposomal delivery technology for nucleic acid drug products.
 In this Phase I trial, we will leverage MD Anderson's pre-clinical and clinical development capabilities, including using the PDC for pre-clinical studies as well as clinical pharmacokinetics and pharmacodynamics and the institution's world-renowned clinics, particularly for early clinical trials.
 This should allow us to develop our drug candidates with experienced professional staff at a reduced cost compared to using external contract laboratories.
 This should also allow us to operate in an essentially virtual fashion, thereby avoiding the expense of setting up and operating laboratory facilities, without losing control over timing or quality or IP contamination.
-Effective July 29, 2010, we began dosing of patients of this lead drug BP-100-1.01 at MD Anderson and we have since completed the third cohort and begun enrolling patients in the fourth cohort thereunder; - (2) Perform necessary pre-clinical studies in our second liposomal antisense drug candidate, BP-100-1.02 to enable the filing of an IND for a Phase I clinical trial; and - (3) Out-license (non-exclusively) our delivery technology for either antisense to a pharmaceutical partner to speed development of applications of our technology.
+Effective July 29, 2010, we began dosing of patients of this lead drug BP-100-1.01 at MD Anderson and we have since completed the fourth cohort and shortly will begin enrolling patients in the fifth cohort thereunder; - (2) Prepare a master protocol to conduct three Phase II trials of BP-101-1.01 for diseases CML, AML and MDS.
+Recruit three additional cancer centers in addition to MD Anderson to enable four site Phase II clinical trials to be conducted and prepare necessary documentation to receive approval of the Phase II protocol and FDA approval to proceed with the trials. - (3) Perform necessary pre-clinical studies in our second liposomal antisense drug candidate, BP-100-1.02 to enable the filing of an IND for a Phase I clinical trial; and - (4) Out-license (non-exclusively) our delivery technology to a pharmaceutical partner to speed development of applications of our technology.